John Buffalo Mailer: Life and career

 Mailer was born in Brooklyn, the youngest child of novelist Norman Mailer and author Norris Church Mailer.
 Mailer is a graduate of Wesleyan University.
 He has written several screenplays and is a freelance journalist.
 In 2006 he co-wrote The Big Empty (Nation Books, February '06) with his father.

 Mailer founded Back House Productions in New York City with three other Wesleyan graduates in October 2000.
 The following year, Back House became the resident theater company of The Drama Bookshop's Arthur Seelan Theater, and developed, among many plays, the 2008 Tony winner for Best Musical, In The Heights.
 On being involved in theater, Mailer says: "I think theater will always be a powerful force because we need that human touch, particularly as we spend more and more time with machines, cell phones, computers we start to lose our humanity."

-In 2001, Mailer's first play, Hello Herman, had its New York Premiere at the Grove Street Playhouse and nine years later, its West Coast Premiere at the Edgemar Center for the Arts in Los Angeles with Mailer in the lead role.
+Mailer's written work can be seen on screen in the film Hello Herman (2001) directed by Michelle Danner, which opened nationwide and on-demand on June 7, 2013.
+Hello Herman had its New York Premiere at the Grove Street Playhouse and nine years later, its West Coast Premiere at the Edgemar Center for the Arts in Los Angeles with Mailer in the lead role.
 The result was Dramatists Play Services publishing the play in the Spring of 2010.
 Mailer's second play, Crazy Eyes, premiered in Athens, Greece in 2005.

-Mailer portrays the character Robby Mancins, an options trader and the best friend of Shia LaBeouf's character Jake Moore, in Oliver Stone's Wall Street 2: Money Never Sleeps.
+As an actor, Mailer portrays the character Robby Mancini, an options trader and the best friend of Shia LaBeouf's character Jake Moore, in Oliver Stone's Wall Street 2: Money Never Sleeps.
+In a 2011, off-Broadway production of Dracula, Mailer played the role of Renfield.

+Mailer served as an Executive Producer for the 2023 documentary How to Come Alive with Norman Mailer, which received positive reviews from Variety, The New York Times, and The Atlantic, among others.

+In addition to a limited television series based on Norman Mailer's 1948 best-selling novel The Naked and the Dead, in 2022 Mailer was developing a scripted dramatic television series of his father's life with director James Gray and producers Rudy Langlais, Jennifer Gelfer, and Martin Tuchman.

 He is a member of The Dramatists' Guild, Actor's Equity Association, SAG, and The Actors Studio, has lectured at the University of Notre Dame, Wesleyan, the University of Athens, Syracuse University, The New York Society for Ethical Culture, The Dorothy Chandler Pavilion in Los Angeles, Long Island University, and has appeared on Hannity and Combs, Air America, Democracy Now, WNYC, CSPAN's Book TV, and thebigthink.com.
 He has freelanced for Playboy, New York Magazine, Provincetown Arts, Lid, Stop Smiling, Corriera De La Sera, The Mailer Review, ESPN Books and The American Conservative.

-Mailer's work can be seen on screen in the film Hello Herman directed by Michelle Danner, which opened nationwide and on-demand on June 7, 2013.

-Mailer served as an Executive Producer for the 2023 documentary How to Come Alive with Norman Mailer, which received positive reviews from Variety, The New York Times, and The Atlantic, among others.

-In addition to a limited television series based on Norman Mailer's 1948 best-selling novel The Naked and the Dead, in 2022 Mailer was developing a scripted dramatic television series of his father's life with director James Gray and producers Rudy Langlais, Jennifer Gelfer, and Martin Tuchman.